crshmk/use-email/README.md

 ### Hook api

-`doesEmailExist`: Boolean - most recent response from the server; if the email has yet to be used by a user

-`email`: String - the value of the email input, to be set as the input value and likely useful in a `useEffect` hook
+`email`: String - the value of the email input, to be set as the input value

+`isDuplicateEmail`: Boolean - email has been determined by the server to be a duplicate

+`isEmailUniq`: Boolean - email has been determined by the server to be yet unused

 `isFetchingEmail`: Boolean

-`isValidEmail`: Boolean - if the current email value is a valid email
+`isValidEmail`: Boolean - the current email value is a valid email according to [this test](https://github.com/crshmk/use-email/blob/master/src/isEmail.js)

 `onChangeEmailInput`: Function - the `onChange` handler for the email input